Students: Please discuss with your faculty or staff sponsor what you would like to present.

 Faculty: Please encourage your students to participate.

-The application is reviewed by the Sessions Committee for inclusion and session grouping for the symposium.
-Once accepted, you can revise your submission or withdraw until the final abstracts deadline.
+The application is reviewed by the Sessions Committee for inclusion and session grouping in the symposium.
+Once accepted, you can revise your submission or withdraw until the final abstracts deadline on 3/20.
 It is understood that some projects are a work in progress at the application deadline, final abstracts deadline or even the day of symposium.
 Presenting your project where you are, how you arrived there and anticipated next steps is encouraged.

 Oral presentations are generally 15 minutes in length (12 min. talk with 3 min.
 Q&A).
 Large groups and classes can request 35 min.
 (1/2 session) or 75 min. (whole session).
 Poster presentations (includes exhibits) are part of a 45 min. session.

 All presentations are provided a space in McCardell Bicentennial Hall, either in a classroom (oral) or the Great Hall and adjoining spaces (posters or exhibits).

 If you have any questions about presenting or if your project is appropriate please see the FAQs and the information on presenting first (left sidebar).
 If you are have any technical issues with the application or additional questions please email firstname.lastname@example.org